AlexG2G/devfolio/content/blog/my-second-blog/index.md

 ## HTML & CSS Project for Pacific Trails Resort

-This project was created in my first semester of university.
+This project was created in my first semester at the University of Canberra.
 We were assigned to create a website for a business, using HTML & CSS as the programming langauges.
-Very easy project compared to the Finance GUI Project, that was made with the programming language.
-This website was built using GatsbyJs and TailwindCSS.

 ![PacificTrailsResort](./ptr.png)